STEVEN EHRLICH, FAIA RIBA (1946-)

 1990 - The Chiate House, Malibu CA. Status unknown.

 1990 - The Robert and Lauri Plattner House, 1747 New Scotland Road, Slingerlands NY.
 Still owned by the Plattners as of 2023.

 1990 - The Elaine Spierer House, 2311 Ocean Front, Venice CA. Spierer is a Venice Beach-based real estate developer.
 Robert Douroux was the builder.
 Sold in 1993 to Edward K Connors.
 Sold in 2004 to Terence Lee Zehrer.
 Sold in 2007 to William Edwards.
 Sold in 2009 to Hos Ocean Front Walk LLC.
 Top two photos by Michael Locke.

-1990 - The Neil Carey Israel House, 1273 Palisades Beach Road, Santa Monica CA. Israel is a writer and director known for Bachelor Party (1984), Real Genius (1985) and Look Who's Talking Too (1990).
+1990 - The Neil Carey Israel House, 1273 Palisades Beach Road, Santa Monica CA. Israel is a writer and director known for Bachelor Party (1984), Real Genius (1985), and Look Who's Talking Too (1990).
 Structural engineering by Parker Resnick.
 Built by Michael McDowell.
 Ehrman Coombs was the contractor.
 Featured in GA Houses 39.
 Sold to Thomas and Deborah Tellefson.
 Sold in 2003 to Michael Warren.
-Sold in 2018 to the Noonan Family Trust in 2018.
-Bottom three photos by Michael Locke.
+Sold in 2018 to the Noonan Family Trust.
+Bottom two photos by Michael Locke.

 1990 - The Hannah Hempstead Renovation, 835 Dickson Street, Marina Del Rey CA. Hempstead is a film producer and art gallery owner.
 Original single- story house built in 1952.
 Ehrlich designed a second story addition and then a carport in 1992.
 Built by Prather Construction.
 Structural engineering by Parker Resnick.
 Featured in GA Houses 39.
 Still owned by Hempstead as of 2021.
 Top two photos by Michael Locke.